artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

    :width: 80%
    :alt: An image showing the organization of the donwloads directory

-You can also specify both options at once using a comma, like so:
+You can also specify all options at once using a comma, like so:

 .. code-block:: bash

-   php symfony tools:expire clipboard,job
+   php symfony tools:expire-data access_log,clipboard,job

 ..
 IMPORTANT::